 Lash adhesive matters

 It goes without saying, but lash adhesive really does matter - both how much you apply, and which adhesive you use.
 Strip lash adhesive is only for use on strip lashes, and individual lash adhesive is only for use on flares/clusters - the two shouldn't be confused.
 It's also important to pick a quality brand of lash adhesive, there are lots of cheap unbranded lash glues out there, but many aren't safe to use, and some don't offer firm hold once applied.
-Take our advice and try adhesive from one of the big names like DUO, Eylure or Revlon.
+Take our advice and try adhesive from one of the big names like DUO or Eylure.